azref12/mkdocs-ubeatz/ubeatz/docs/getplus/verifyotp.md

 }
 ````
 ## Error Condition
-if the otp expired
+if the otp expired.
 ````
 {
     "ErrorCode": -16,
     "ErrorDescription": "OTP code expired"
 }
 ````
-if the otp invalid
+if the otp invalid.
 ````
 {
     "ErrorCode": -16,